DNA origami

 DNA origami is the nanoscale folding of DNA to create arbitrary two- and three-dimensional shapes at the nanoscale.
-The specificity of the interactions between complementary base pairs make DNA a useful construction material, through design of its base sequences.
+The specificity of the interactions between complementary base pairs makes DNA a useful construction material, through the design of its base sequences.
 DNA is a well-understood material that is suitable for creating scaffolds that hold other molecules in place or to create structures all on its own.

 DNA origami was the cover story of Nature on March 16, 2006.
 Since then, DNA origami has progressed past an art form and has found a number of applications from drug delivery systems to uses as circuitry in plasmonic devices; however, most commercial applications remain in a concept or testing phase.